kpradeep12/code-blogger/_posts/2018-12-04-understanding-kotlin-extension-functions.md

 image: /assets/images/banners/kotlin-extension-function.png
 ---

-Extension functions allows us to extend the functionality of a class.
+Extension function allows us to extend the functionality of a class.
 It does not matter if the class is in a external library.
-Extension functions will not extend the class.
-We can customize the functionality of class with out making changes in it.
-At first these extension functions seems confusing for Java programmers but going though some example should help to understand it.
+We can customize the functionality of class with out making changes to it.
+At first these extension functions seems confusing for Java programmers but going though some examples should help in understanding it.

-I will take **String** class as an example because 'String' is one of the most used class in the Java world, lets add an extended function to it.
-To print a string in the console we can pass it to **println** function but instead of passing it to a function we can add an extension function to the **String** class itself and will function make this function to print it to the console.
-In below code I created a extension function on String and calling it from main()
+I will take **String** class as an example because *String* is one of the most used class in the Java world, lets add an extension function to it.
+Passing a string to **println** will print it on console but instead of passing string to a function we can add an extension function to the **String** itself.
+In below code I created an extension function on String and calling it from main()

 {% highlight java %}
 fun main(){